Tiny-Earth/DemoSite/site/src/inclusive.md

 ### The Student Dimension

 Like instructors, students come to our courses with a composite of many identities and biases.
 Students interact with their instructors, with each other, and with  content in the context of a course’s climate.
-Students’ identities and their interactions influence the extent to which they feel a sense of belonging and the likelihood that they will learn the material and eventually persist in STEM.
+Students’ identities and their interactions influence the extent to which they feel a sense of belonging, which affects learning outcomes and persistence in STEM.

 ### The Connection between Identity and Belonging